Losing Weight After 60: Healthy Diet and Exercise Tips for Seniors

 - Unreliable sources: If you hear about a new study or product that sounds promising, be sure to check where the information originated.
 In general, you want to make sure the information comes from an independent, impartial source that isn't trying to promote or sell something.

 All of this considered, there are some great fitness and weight loss books targeted at midlife and beyond available that can provide some inspiration and guidance for your journey.
 If possible, it's helpful to check out the reviews of a book or program before you commit to it.
 Other people's experiences and opinions can be beneficial in determining a book's legitimacy and a fitness program's effectiveness.

 You Can Reach Your Goals

 Yes, losing weight after 60 can be challenging.
-But by making sustainable, realistic changes to your lifestyle, you can enjoy better health and an improved quality of life.
-Be sure to work closely with your healthcare providers in order to ensure a safe approach.
+But by making sustainable, realistic changes to your lifestyle, you can enjoy better health and improved quality of life.
+Be sure to work closely with your healthcare providers to ensure a safe approach.